soz-live/soz-live.github.io/docs/users/basics.md

 Within **SOZ** each function is defined as a Method of a particular Class.

-When interacting with **SOZ** you are basically manipulating Objects by applying a method of an Object.
+When interacting with **SOZ** you are basically manipulating Objects by applying a method to the Object.